Azure/data-api-builder/docs/authorization.md

 # Authorization

 Data API builder uses a role-based authorization workflow.
 Any incoming request, authenticated or not, is assigned to a role.
 [Roles](#roles) can be [System Roles](#system-roles) or [User Roles](#user-roles).
-The assigned role is then checked against the defined [permissions](#permissions), specified in the [configuration file](./configuration-file.md), to understand what are the actions, fields and policies available for that role on the requested entity.
+The assigned role is then checked against the defined [permissions](#permissions) specified in the [configuration file](./configuration-file.md) to understand what actions, fields, and policies are available for that role on the requested entity.

 ## Roles